bergesinstitute/graf-method/book-4-unit-1.md

 1. In Madrid, I always used to eat at a restaurant in my neighborhood.
 2. I used to go to the gym on Monday nights.
-3. When I was living in Barcelona, I didn’t have a car.
+3. When I was living in Barcelona, I didn't have a car.
 4. She used to walk in the park on Sundays.
 5. I used to be stronger.
 6. At the party, people were dancing and Mary was talking to Joe.